gayatri267/PyverilogTutorial/README.md

 Do the following Installations
 ------------------------------------
 If you are using Linux, you can directly follow the instructions.
 In case you are using Windows, please install Bash for Windows using the link https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/.
 It will make the process easier.

-Please make sure you have python2.7 Installed before continuing with this tutorial.
+Please make sure you have python2.7 installed before continuing with this tutorial.
+Some of the commands in this tutorial can only be run using Python 2.7, while others can be run using Python 2.7 or Python 3
-Some of the commands in this tutorial can only be run using Python 2.7, while others can be run using Python 2.7 or Python 3 (We will specify during the commands if python2.7 is to be explicitly used)
+(We will specify during the commands if python2.7 is to be explicitly used)

 1. Go into the pyverilog-0.9.1 directory in the cloned repository